NilkanthSuthar/Social-Media-Sentiment-Analysis/README.md

 ## Input & Output

-- Input: a single URL or a CSV with a `url` column
+- Input: a single social post or article URL, or a CSV with a `url` column
 - Output: sentiment label, score, class probabilities, detected language, model used; downloadable CSV/JSON

 ---